Christianity in Nagaland: British colonial era

 In October 1871 Supongmeren from Molungkimong village was baptised at Sibsagar and enrolled as an American Baptist Church member.
 He became the bridge between the American Baptist Missionary E. W. Clark, Evangelist Godhula and the then-animist Ao Nagas.
 Kosasanger Council of Molungkimong Village (Dekahaimong) dispatched 60 warriors to escort Dr. E. W. Clark.
 It took almost three days from Sibsagar to reach Molungkimong.
 Clark arrived on Wednesday, 18 December and baptized 15 new converts on Sunday, 22 December 1872 at a village drinking well called Chungli Tzübu which was permitted by the Village Council.
 Another miracle for Clark after which they had a worship service and celebrated the first Lord's supper.
 Thus, on this day, the first Naga Church was founded with 28 Baptized members.
-They were Dr. Clark, Godhula and his wife, Supongmeren, 9 converts baptized on 10 November at Sibsagar, and 15 converts baptized at Molungkimong on 22 December 1872.
+They were Clark, Godhula and his wife, Supongmeren, 9 converts baptized on 10 November at Sibsagar, and 15 converts baptized at Molungkimong on 22 December 1872.
+Godhula went on to publish Naga Hymns in 1879 replete with piano scores.

 Clark took residence in the Naga Hills in March 1876.
 In the following years, the American Baptist missionaries began their work with among other tribes with the help of the colonial state.
 In 1880 Rev. Charles Daniel King started a mission field in Kohima after the British defeated the Angami Naga rebellions and established their headquarters in Kohima.
 Similarly, after the British occupied Wokha in 1878, and placed a sub-divisional officer and military force there, missionary activities began in the Lotha Naga areas.
 In 1885, with the support of Clark and deputy commissioner of the Naga Hills, Rev. William Ellsworth Witter started the mission station in Wokha.

+Christianity in the Naga Hills disrupted local work culture and ethics when it imposed Sabbath observance restricting new converts from working on Sundays.
+In turn, new converts were fined for refraining from communal labour.
+The 1886 Assam Mission Jubilee Conference organised by the American Baptist Missionary Union allowing for biblical restrain instead of rigid legalism over Naga participation in Sunday markets organised by the tea plantation owners and in communal labour.